 Reasonable actions under the Water Act

-The law concerned with drainage of water is to be found in the Water Act 1989 (Vic) (“Water Act”).
-Under this Act, you are allowed to do things on your land that let water flow onto your neighbour’s land in a “reasonable” manner (s 16).
+The law concerned with the drainage of water is in the Water Act 1989 (Vic) (“Water Act”).
+Under the Water Act, you are allowed to do things on your land that let water flow onto your neighbour’s land in a “reasonable” manner (s 16).

 If you interfere with the reasonable flow of water or, by negligence, interfere with a flow of water in a manner that is “not reasonable”, you must pay for any damage caused to your neighbour.

-In deciding what is “reasonable”, the factors that will be looked at include the following:
+In deciding what is “reasonable”, the factors that are considered include:

-1 whether or not the flow, or the act or works that cause the flow, was or were authorised;
+1 whether or not the flow, or the act or works that cause the flow, was authorised;

 3 whether or not the flow conforms to any guidelines or principles published by the Minister for Water;

-4 whether or not account was taken of the likely impact of the flow on drainage in the area, having regard to the information then “reasonably available” about the cumulative effects on drainage;
+4 whether or not consideration was given to the likely impact of the flow on drainage in the area, considering the information that was “reasonably available” about the cumulative effects on drainage;

-5 the uses to which the lands concerned (and any other lands in the vicinity) are put;
+5 the uses to which the land concerned (and any other land in the vicinity) are put;

 7 whether the water that flowed was: